 Biceps – Each time you bring your arms to the top make sure you squeeze that muscle.

 Triceps – If you’re on the cables doing tri’s make sure you pause at the bottom and squeeze them.

 Hip-thrust – Pushing the weight up, make sure you take the time to pause at the top and squeeze those glutes.

 You many think, “Well Amanda, this seems pretty straight forward”, but so many of us just do the basic motions.
-Staying focused in the gym isn’t always easy, trust me, I’ve been there, especially if you’re working late or stressed out about something, heck maybe your mind starts to wander and your thoughts drift about what needs to get done at work tomorrow, or something going on at home.
-You probably don’t realize it, but you’re missing out on one of the most important secrets to success, the mind-muscle connection.
+Staying connected and focused in the gym isn’t always an easy thing!
+Trust me, I’ve been there, especially if you’re working late or stressed out about something, your brain will just wander and focus on the non- related things.
+Maybe you think about what needs to get done at work tomorrow, or something going on at home.
+With all the distraction you don’t realize, that you’re missing out on a very important key to success, which is the muscle-mind connection.

 I hope all of this information has helped you and that you feel more confident in your understanding with the technical aspects of training.
 These are techniques that I use in my day-to-day training, however, they might not be for everyone.
 Make sure you always have proper form and if a weight is too heavy to the point you do feel off or have bad posture, please drop the weights.

 If you also need to feel more comfortable at the gym, read ” 11 Ways To Boost Your Confidence In The Gym”.